jubaer-hossen/the-super-hero/README.md

 ## About My Site

-this web site make for build a powerful business team.
+This web site make for build a powerful business team.

 ### How to work this site?